jashanbanga/jashanbanga/README.md

 Data Science/ML is vast and growing at an exponential rate and I have worked on multiple projects ranging from customer segmentation to demand forecasting to multiple exploratory analytics projects (strategy).

 This github is my attempt to figure some of it and share my knowledge.
+Do check out the cool projects that I have worked on

 ![Jashan's github stats](https://github-readme-stats.vercel.app/api?username=jashanbanga&show_icons=true&theme=radical)